AttackForge

 For all the latest ReportGen metatags, try downloading a Baseline Template and check the new tags available!

-[ALL] User Experience (UX) & Performance Updates
+User Experience (UX) & Performance Updates

 We have made improvements to the user experience when accessing various modules.